-Staff report that all World Vision sponsored children in Guatemala are safe.
+All World Vision sponsored children in Guatemala have been reported safe.

-World Vision staff are working with the government to carry out the government’s national emergency response plan.
+Almost four months since the eruption, World Vision staff continue working with the government to carry out the national emergency response plan.
 We are responding to the volcanic eruption in the San Pedro Yepocapa program area, where an estimated 3,350 persons are affected and the water system is damaged.
 We have delivered bottled water along with medicines and supplies to treat people with skin and eye irritation and respiratory problems caused by exposure to volcanic ash.

 World Vision’s initial response includes:

-- Coordinating delivery of humanitarian aid — water, hygiene, clothing, medicine, and psychosocial help to evacuees
+- Coordinating delivery of humanitarian aid — water, hygiene, clothing, medicine, cooking implements, mobile showers and toilets, clean-up kits, and psychosocial help to evacuees

 - Establishing Child-Friendly Spaces where children can be safe and play with friends; Starting June 7, World Vision is opening spaces for children and adolescents in three shelters in Escuintla, a community about 13 miles from the volcano.

 - Assessing damage and needs in communities where World Vision works

 - Coordinating its response with local and national disaster management authorities and other aid organizations

 We distributed 30,000 boxes of medical supplies to shelters in Escuintla, Alotenango, and Yepocapa, including nebulizers for treating respiratory injuries from ash and gases.
 We also provided more than 1,000 hygiene kits, as well as 200 school supplies kits for teachers and students.